Powerlearnproject/se-assignment-day-2-git-and-github-denis-mwangi/README.md

     - Project boards offer a clear and visual representation of the project's workflow, making it easy to identify bottlenecks and track progress.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?

+* Common Challenges and Pitfalls for New GitHub Users
+    - Git's underlying concepts, such as branching, merging, rebasing, and forking, can be initially confusing.
+    - New users unfamiliar with the CLI might find it intimidating and prefer to avoid it.
+    -  When multiple developers work on the same file or branch, merge conflicts are almost inevitable.
+    -  New users might not be fully aware of security best practices on GitHub, such as managing API keys, protecting branches, and understanding repository visibility settings, which can lead to security vulnerabilities.

+* Best Practices for Effective GitHub Version Control
+    -  Take the time to understand the core Git concepts
+    -  Adopt a branching strategy that aligns with your team's size and project complexity.
+    - Write Meaningful Commit Messages.
+    - Document your branching strategy, workflow, commit message conventions, and any other relevant guidelines.